 While drug use is a problem among industrial workers nationwide, it raises particular concern in the oil patch as US production surges to record levels in what is already one of the nation’s most dangerous sectors.
 Inhalation of crystalline silica dust is second only to asbestos as a hazard to construction workers.
 This video discusses important things to know.
 Evaluation of Occupational Ocular Trauma: Are We Doing Enough To Promote Eye Safety in the Workplace?
 The use of eye PPE among workers who sustain an eye injury in the workplace remains low.

 This systematic review aimed to evaluate the association between shift work and eating habits and suggests that shift work can affect the quality of workers’ diets.
 Shift workers show changes in meal patterns, skipping more meals and consuming more food at unconventional times.
-The aim of this review was to assess the risk of cardiovascular disease events associated with shift work and determine if there is a dose/response relationship in this association.
 Shift work can interrupt circadian rhythms.
 A new study shows that exposure to certain types of light can improve alertness in shift workers.
+Organizational determinants of shift work practices are not well characterized; such information could be used to guide evidence-based research and best practices to mitigate shift work’s negative effects.

 Considering most of the rigs deal with human-machine interface systems, the role of human factors is at the heart of any successful operation.
 Eye-tracking technology can be useful in real-time operation centers where ocular movement data can improve the professionals’ performance.
 What Does It Take to Have a Career in Process Safety?
 Experience working in operating plants at the start of the career can be important to building a successful career in process safety.
 Twenty-something Jaime Glas is not your typical young professional.